Appsilon/Biodiversity-maps/README.md

 * Visualise species richness at common data level on ONE map for all domains
 * Visualise species richness at common data level on ONE map for all domains AND showing total species richness (all domains together) for each country

+NOTE: _We should not include precise coordinates of where the species are found._

 ## Sample visualizations